Whitworth Porter

-Whitworth Porter (1827–1892) was an English Major General of the Royal Engineers, known also as a historical writer.
+Major-General Whitworth Porter (1827–1892) was a British Army officer in the Royal Engineers, known also as a historical writer.

 Life

 The second son of Henry Porter, of Winslade House, South Devon, he was born at Winslade, near Exeter, on 25 September 1827; his mother was Rose Aylmer, youngest daughter of Sir Henry Russell, 1st Baronet.
 Porter entered the Royal Military Academy at Woolwich on 14 November 1842, obtained a commission as second lieutenant in the Royal Engineers on 18 December 1845, and was promoted first lieutenant on 1 April 1846.

 After passing through the usual course of professional instruction at Chatham, Porter embarked for Dominica in the West Indies on 13 December 1847, having married the preceding October.
 He returned home from Dominica in March 1850, and was stationed at Limerick.
 He was promoted second captain on 3 January 1855.
 On 20 December 1853 he embarked for Malta, but in February 1855 was sent on active service to the Crimean War.
 He served in the trenches at the siege of Sebastopol until June.
 For his services he received the war medal, with clasp for Sebastopol, the Turkish medal, and the fifth class of the Order of Medjidie; and on 2 November 1855 he was promoted brevet-major.
 After serving at home for 18 months, he returned to Malta in December 1856.
 On 2 April 1859 Porter was promoted first captain in the Royal Engineers, and returned to England.